Pakistan Expedition

 Meals Included: breaksfast, lunch, dinner

 Visit the Hussaini Hanging Bridge, described by some as the "most dangerous bridge in the world".
-Though the bridge’ s condition is questionable its location is enviable, suspended above Hunza river and surrounded by jagged mountains.
-Walk to Borith lake, which sits at an elevation of approximately 2,600 metres, and out to the impressive Passu Glacier.
-There’ll be plenty of time to relax and you’ll also see the photogenic Tupopdan (6,106 metres), which is known as Passu Cones or Passu Cathedral.
+Though the bridge’s condition is questionable its location is enviable, suspended above Hunza river and surrounded by jagged mountains.
+Walk to Borith lake, which sits at an elevation of approximately 2600 m, and out to the impressive Passu Glacier.
+There’ll be plenty of time to relax and you’ll also see the photogenic Tupopdan (6106 m), which is known as Passu Cones or Passu Cathedral.
 Sample Passu’s famous apricot cake and yak burgers.
-In the evening we will give you a chance to get immersed in the melodious tunes of the region.
-A local band will play their local instruments, sing songs with you and show you some of their dance moves
+In the evening you’ll have a chance to get immersed in the melodious tunes of the region.
+A local band will play their local instruments, sing songs with you and show you some of their dance moves.

 Included Activities: